charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 ### Troubleshooting

-If you have any specific problems with the aws-iam, you can report bugs on [Launchpad][bugs].
+If you have any specific problems with aws-iam, you can report bugs on [Launchpad][bugs].

-The aws-iam charm makes use of IAM accounts in AWS to perform actions, so useful information can be obtained from [Amazon's CloudTrail][cloudtrail], which logs such activity.
+Since aws-iam charm makes use of IAM accounts in AWS to perform actions, activity logs can be obtained from [Amazon's CloudTrail][cloudtrail].

-The flow from kubectl to result is as follows:
+The flow of operations that occur when using kubectl with aws-iam is as follows:
 1. kubectl execs `aws-iam-authenticator` to get a token.
 2. `aws-iam-authenticator` contacts AWS from the user's machine to get the token.